On the geometry of positive cones in finitely generated groups: Introduction

+We point out that for the case of non-abelian limit groups this was already known by Kochloukova, who proved it with homological tools \cite[Lemma E]{Kouch}.
+Also, the emptyness of $\Sigma^1$ for non-abelian limit groups can also be derived from a results of $\ell^2$-Betti numbers.
+Hillman \cite[Theorem 6]{Hillman} proved that a necessary condition for a finitely presented group to have a non-empty $\Sigma^1$ is to have vanishing first $\ell^2$-Betti number equal to zero, however Pichot \cite[Theorem 1]{Pichot} proved that these is not the case for non-abelian limit groups.

 Another immediate consequence of the lack of coarse connectivity of a positive cone is that it can not be finitely generated as a semi-group (indeed see Remark \ref{rem: fg pos cone are coarsely connected}).
-The search for groups supporting or not supporting finitely generated positive cones its being an active line of research (see \cite{GOD} and reference therein for some partial account).
+The search for groups supporting or not supporting finitely generated positive cones is an active line of research (see \cite{GOD} and reference therein for some partial account).
 For instance, using dynamical techniques it was shown that free-products of groups \cite{rivas free} and fundamental groups of closed hyperbolic surfaces \cite{ABR} do not support finitely generated positive cones (in fact, this method proves something stronger: it rules out the existence of {\em isolated } left-orders).
-This dynamical approach, roughly, consist of perturbing actions by homeomorphisms of the line of the generators of the group while preserving the group relations, a task that became impractical when dealing with complicated presentations, which is the case for arbitrary limit groups.
-In contrast, our method immediately yields
+This dynamical approach, roughly, consists of perturbing the dynamics of the generator of a group acting on the line while preserving its relations, a task that became impractical when dealing with complicated presentations (which is the case, for instance, of limit groups that are high in the hierarchy).
+In contrast, our method immediately yields the following.

 \begin{cor} No positive cone of a group in $\mathfrak{H}$ is finitely generated as a semi-group.
 In particular, no positive cone in a non-abelian limit group or in a finitely generated subgroup of free $\Q$-group is finitely generated as a semi-group. \end{cor}